 \subsubsection{Systematics}

 In this section, we would try to theoretically characterize the diluted ferrimagnetic systems.
-In Figure \ref{fig_10_crit_comp}, we witness the variation of critical and compensation temperatures with the concentration of spin-$0$ atoms for a few combinations of copling strengths.
-For both the configurations, ABA and AAB, we observe the compensation temperatures to vary in a \textit{non-linear fashion} as we increase site-dilution.
-Alongside, the change in critical temperatures is limited to within $\sim23\%$ in ABA and within $\sim26\%$ in AAB till $45\%$ dilution.
-These features make such magnetic heterostrctures very interesting.
+In Figure \ref{fig_10_crit_comp}, we witness the variation of critical and compensation temperatures with the concentration of spin-$0$ atoms for a few combinations of coupling strengths.
+For both the configurations, ABA and AAB, we observe the compensation temperatures to vary in a \textit{nonlinear fashion} as we increase site-dilution.
+Alongside, the change in critical temperatures is limited to within $\sim23\%$ in ABA and $\sim26\%$ in AAB till $45\%$ dilution.
+These features make such magnetic heterostructures very interesting.
 Next, we would like to model the variation of the compensation temperatures as the $N$-type magnetization profiles (having a compensation point) find many important technological applications \cite{Chikazumi,Miyazaki}.

-Now to model the variation of compensation temperatures with concentration of spin-0 impurities, a quadratic polynomial may be employed.
+Now to model the variation of compensation temperatures with concentration of nonmagnetic impurities, a linear polynomial may be employed.
 The mathematical forms follow:\\ For ABA:

 For AAB: